-I’m crossing my fingers all of the paint colours work well together.
+I’m crossing my fingers all of the basement colors work well together.
 There’s really only one way to find out, so I’m taking the leap of faith.
 I’ll let you know how it goes in a follow up post!

 Have you tried the Sarah Richardson Paint Collection?
 I’d love to know which colors you adore.